tarunsachdeva/blog/_posts/2018-08-29-developing-leadership-latticework.markdown

 I then broke this down further to highlight **the domains of responsibility of a leader**.
 The domains further detail the scope of the role, which is the starting point to building a learning framework.

+* Self Domain, concerned with managing your own well being as a leader.
 * Individual Domain, concerned with management at an individual level
 * Organization Domain, concerned with how people organize and effectively work together
-* Output Domain, concerned with what is actually being created (can be divided into functional groups like code, design, sales, or broader outputs, like the decisions).
-* Ecosystem Domain, concerned with the customers, markets and environment in which you're operating.
-Major strategic decisions will fall into this domain.
+* Application Domain: concerned with the specifics of outputs and outcomes of the organization.
+Outputs are are specific to a functional area - some teams create products, others services, and others sell what is being created.
+Outcomes are how customers interact with them, be it an external market or internal users.
+There is a tight feedback loop between the two, which is why these live in the same domain.
 * Impact Domain, concerned with the broader impacts of what's being created

 This is a system in which these domains are highly connected to each other, and they interact with the adjacent ones.
 Individual impact teams, teams impact outputs, etc.